 I rarely offer physical descriptions of my main players, it's too trivialising and inimical to the purpose of this wonderful medium in which souls are almost unembodied offering us an immersive experience of entertainment.
 Instead, many good authors suggest from the responses of others to their characters what effect their physical appearance causes.
 This is beautifully and knowingly handled by Scott Fitzgerald in The Great Gatsby, where Jay Gatsby means different things to different people, but Daisy we know is beautiful because of the reactions she elicits and Daisy offers a masterclass in 'being beautiful' when she works hard to cause reaction by lowering her 'low' and 'thrilling' voice to make people come closer to hear her.

-Check into The Ninety Day Novel Course and enjoy the lesson pack on Day 5 to find out how to create your character network.
+Start writing a novel today on our The Ninety Day Novel Course and enjoy the lesson pack on Day 5 to find out how to create your character network.

 Disclosure: Content may contain affiliate links to WriterShop and other companies.
 If you buy something through one of those links you won’t pay more, but we may get a commission.
 The Novelry is independently owned and opinions expressed are our own.